jetadams/jetadams.github.io/_tfbaott/table-of-contents.md

-Dedicated to all those people
+Dedicated to all those people<br>
-stretching to reach their dreams.
+stretching to reach their dreams.<br>
-To those who want to grasp the moon, and those who want to hold the stars.
+To those who want to grasp the moon,<br>
+and those who want to hold the stars.<br>
-Spread your wings and soar
+Spread your wings and soar<br>
-to whatever heights you've set.
+to whatever heights you've set.<br>